Tainted Del Monte Vegetable Trays Infect Over 200 People, CDC Reports

 As detailed by CNN, the Center for Disease Control and Prevention (CDC) has issued a report documenting over 200 cases of cyclosporiasis, which have all been linked to tainted Del Monte vegetable trays.
 The trays in question, which were removed from stores since June 15, contain broccoli, cauliflower, celery sticks, carrots, and a small anticancer of dill dip.

-Trays were sold at a variety of stores throughout the Midwest, including Kwik Trip, Kwik Star, Demond’s, Sentry, Potash, Meehan’s, Country Market, FoodMax Supermarket, and Peabod stores in Iowa, Illinois, Indiana, Michigan, Minnesota, and Wisconsin.
+Trays were sold at a variety of stores throughout the Midwest, including Kwik Trip, Kwik Star, Demond’s, Sentry, Potash, Meehan’s, Country Market, FoodMax Supermarket, and Peapod stores in Iowa, Illinois, Indiana, Michigan, Minnesota, and Wisconsin.

 Illnesses have been reported from Iowa, Michigan, Minnesota, and Wisconsin, though the cases from Michigan stemmed from trays purchased in Wisconsin.